Kujawadl/CSC_341_OS_Lab/README.md

 The scheduler is round-robin, with two priorities: 1 (system) and 2 (user).
 User processes that have had no execution time thus far are elevated to priority 1 until they have been given time to run.
 The scheduler collects requests in a set of queues from the UI, and when the UI has finished collecting requests, the requests are run in FIFO order grouped by priority.
 Each process is allowed a time quantum of 3 "ticks" of the processor.

+#### File Management

+The file system is a simple FAT, loaded from the file FAT.dat in the project directory.
+Each entry contains a filename, a starting location on disk, and a size.
+The file system can be modified directly by modifying this file.
+Filenames in FAT.dat refer to names of actual files in the project directory.
+If no such file exists in the project directory, an error occurs.

+Users may run programs by specifying their filenames on the command line (see UI above).
+This loads the file from disk into memory prepares the process control block, and adds the process into the appropriate scheduler queue.

 ## How to Run

 This will be a quick overview of how to run the program: